kruser/atbat-mongodb/README.md

 atbat-mongodb
 =============

-## Description
+## The Gist
-A Perl project that pulls data from MLB's AtBat servers and shoves them into a local MongoDB.
+This is a Perl project that pulls game, at-bat and pitch data from MLB's AtBat servers and shoves them into a local Mongo Database.

-In reality, this project is more of an atbat-to-nosql project, with the first implementation being for MongoDB.
-As you can see from the project package structure, the *Storage* package could be filled in with any number of implementations, provided they follow the "interface" that we define with the Mongo.pm module.
+When you first get setup you can pull an entire year or months worth of data.
+From then on, each time you run the program it will pickup where it left off, keeping your database up-to-date with the baseball season.

 ---